tock/tock/boards/imix/README.md

 imix: Platform-Specific Instructions
 =====================================

 This board file is for imix version 2.
-For older versions, see the imixv1 board.

 ## Flashing the kernel